michaelrsweet/mmd/DOCUMENTATION.md

     };
     typedef unsigned mmd_option_t;

-The `mmd_option_t` enumeration is a bit mask representing which Markdown extensions are supported by [`mmdLoad`](@) and [`mmdLoadFile`](@).
+The `mmd_option_t` enumeration is a bit mask representing which markdown extensions are supported by [`mmdLoad`](@) and [`mmdLoadFile`](@).